Fortis-Team/digital-barricade-docsify/docs/users.md

 <div class="description">

-The distributor and admin can reset the selected account's password.
+The admin can reset the selected account's password.
 The reset password message will be sent to the account's email.

 ![user_reset](/images/manageUsers/manageUsersResetModal.png ":size=100%")